CorvetteCole/GotoSleep/README.md

 ## First Release Feature Locked TODO:
 - Refactor settingsFragment code (things are called way more often than they need to be)

-- Speed up launch of MainActivity after pressing the DONE button in Intro slides

-- Make edit bedtime button disappear after returning from settings for the first time

 - Add separate content_main layout for devices with a low DPI so that the text background looks right

 - General performance optimizations